-After the War of Spanish Succession (1701–1714) during which Catalonia lost its independence to King Philip V and the crown of Castille, Catalan culture underwent a period of decline, exacerbated by new laws imposing the use of the Spanish language.
+After the War of Spanish Succession (1701–1714) during which Catalonia lost its independence to King Philip V and the crown of Castille, Catalan culture underwent a period of decline, exacerbated by new laws insisting on the use of the Spanish language.
 However, the beginning of the 19th century saw the emergence of a wave of artists, authors and playwrights who wished to revive the Catalan language.
-This period, known as ‘La Renaixença’ saw the re-establishment of a Medieval tradition called Jocs Florals, or ‘floral games,’ a competition in which Catalan poets would compete for recognition in various categories: best love poem, best patriotic poem, etc.
+This period, known as La Renaixença, saw the re-establishment of a Medieval tradition called Jocs Florals, or ‘floral games’, a competition in which Catalan poets would compete for recognition in various categories such as best love poem or best patriotic poem.

 In an attempt to promote a universal Spanish nationality, General Franco banned all languages other than Spanish from being used in Spain.
 This included Catalan, which had been recognised as an official language only during the Second Spanish Republic of 1931–1939, following a period of Catalan literary revival in the 19th and early 20th centuries.
 As a result of the ban, no newborns were allowed to be given Catalan names; streets and monuments with Catalan names were given Castilian names instead; all television, film and music were to be produced in Spanish; and speaking Catalan in public was severely frowned upon and even punished.